 If you don’t address mites promptly it can lead to more serious complications.
 Dogs who excessively shake their heads, whether due to ear mites or an ear infection, can develop a hematoma (or swelling of blood) in the brain.
 Infections can also occur with prolonged skin irritation.
 Some of the worst symptoms occur as the result of self-trauma out of reaction to the itching and discomfort; incessant ear scratching can result in damage to the ear canal.
 If you think your dog may have a mite infestation/mange, visit a holistic vet who can recommend care that will unearth the root of the issue rather than simply treat its symptoms.

 Sometimes symptoms of other health issues appear similar to mites and mange.
-You may need to rule out a bacterial infection, chiggers, fleas, or an allergic reaction before choosing a course of treatment.
-Many people take their dog to the vet thinking mange is an allergic reaction.
-Symptoms that you think indicate the presence of ear mites — such as head tilting, head rubbing, and ear residue — may actually indicate an ear infection.
+Be sure to pause and make sure you’re addressing the right underlying cause before treating the ears for ear mites.
+Inflammation and irritation alone could signal that a foreign object is lodged in the ear.
+Once you’ve ruled out mites and an obstruction, the remaining cause could be a bacterial infection, yeast, chiggers, fleas, or even an allergic reaction.
+Symptoms that indicate the presence of ear mites — such as head tilting, head rubbing, and ear residue — may actually indicate an ear infection.
 The color of the residue usually differs; ear infection discharge is usually more of a rusty color rather than black.
-Inflammation and irritation alone could signal that a foreign object is lodged in the ear.
-Be sure to pause and make sure you’re addressing the right underlying cause before treating the ears for ear mites.
+If you’re dealing with an issue such as an infection, yeast, bacteria, or fleas, Wondercidee has an ear treatment and skin spray that can help: .

 Mite infestations are a treatable condition with a variety of solutions.
 After diagnosing a mite infestation, a traditional veterinarian will most likely prescribe either a topical treatment like a dip, shampoo, or cream , or a oral medication.
 In some cases, the vet will prescribe an antibiotic or antifungal medication to address a secondary infection.

-Harsh chemical dips can have harmful side effects like vomiting, loss of appetite, and diarrhea.
-Insecticides may kill the mites, but they aren’t exactly ideal for your pet’s health.
 A holistic vet will not only provide a solution for the symptoms, but also consider how your dog’s diet and lifestyle may be affecting their immune system.
-A dog with a well-rounded, nutritional, and natural diet will have a healthier immune system that’s able to control mite populations before they get out of hand.
+A dog with a well-rounded and nutritional diet will have a healthier immune system that’s able to control mite populations before they get out of hand.

 Whatever treatment route you and your vet choose, it’s important to thoroughly clean and disinfect your dog’s bed and other belongings.
 Wash any sheets, plush toys, rugs, collars, leashes, or cushion covers your dog may have used while affected by the mites.
 Separate the infected dog from other household pets in a comfortable and safe area.
 Wash your hands and change your clothes after handling or providing care to a dog with mites.